 Plus (have you heard?), the simple websites are scientifically better.

-Unfortunately, every second client that comes to me for a website review tells me that they paid a professional web designer to create that masterpiece I then take apart in my reviews.
+Unfortunately, every second client that comes to me for a website review tells me that they paid a professional web designer (or even a design agency!) to create that masterpiece I then take apart in my reviews.

 How to make sure your beautiful website is functional